grafana/writers-toolkit/docs/sources/writing-guide/templates/concept-template.md

 <! --- The introduction is required.
 Add an introduction to the concept to summarize the purpose or main point of the feature.

-## Overview

-<! --- The Overview section is optional.
-Use the Overview section to include the following:
-* Why do users care about or need this information?
-* Briefly describe the product or feature and why it was introduced.
-* Describe its capabilities or workflow.
-* Introduce the key personas involved.
-* Add multimedia content such as videos or diagrams to support the text.

--->

-## Features

-<! --- The Features section is optional.
-If you are creating an index file for a brand new feature or product, use the concept template.
-Include the following information:
-* Describe up to four key benefits or features.
-* What is the problem each of the benefits or features is trying to solve?

--->

 ## Sections

 <! --- Add sections replacing **Sections** with H2 titles for each section.